Chrissy Teigen Shares Throwback Underwear Photo And Instagram Is Both Delighted And Confused

 “Is she wearing mittens in an underwear photoshoot lol wut,” yet another user added to the conversation.

-Regardless of the whole glove discussion, the post, which Teigen shared with her 24 million-plus Instagram followers, racked up more than 180,000 likes and over 650 comments in under an hour of having been posted, paving the way for many more interactions in the coming hours.
+Regardless of the whole glove discussion, the post, which Teigen shared with her 24-million-plus Instagram followers, racked up more than 180,000 likes and over 650 comments in under an hour of having been posted, paving the way for many more interactions in the coming hours.

 While Teigen appeared in a Victoria’s Secret catalog, she never walked in its famous fashion show.
 At least not officially.
 As Marie Claire reported at the time, Teigen — who is famous for her awesome sense of humor — asked social media to help her realize her dream of becoming a VS model in 2017.
 On November 18 of that year, she took to Twitter to share a photo of the VS models together on a bus and asked if someone could photoshop her into the shot.
-And, of course several people did.
+And of course several people did.

 Twitter users can scroll the thread to check out some of the results.